 Henrik Ibsen was born in Skien, a tiny coastal town in the south of Norway.
 His father, Knud Ibsen, was a prosperous merchant, whose financial failure changed the family's social position.
 Later Ibsen bitterly recalled how his father's friends broke all connections with him and the "Altenburg Manor", earlier known for its dinners and festivities.
 In disgrace the family moved to Venstøp farmhouse, provided to them by the creditors.

-As a child Ibsen dreamed of becoming an artist.
-His mother, Marichen Cornelia Martine Altenburg, was an avid painter, and she loved theatre.
-Ibsen's education was interrupted by poverty and at the age of 15 he was apprenticed to a pharmacist in Grimstad.
-In 1846 he was compelled to support an illegitimate child born to a servant girl.
+At the age of 15 Ibsen was apprenticed to a pharmacist in Grimstad.
+On his spare time he withdrew to his books.
+In 1846 he was compelled to support an illegitimate child born to a servant girl, Else Sophie, who was almost the years his senior.
 Ibsen moved in 1850 to Christiania (now Oslo), where he attended Heltberg's "student factory", an irregular school for university candidates, and occasionally earned from his journalistic writings.
 In the same year he wrote two plays, Catiline, a tragedy, which reflected the atmosphere of the revolutionary year of 1848, and The Burial Mound, written under the pseudonym of Brynjolf Bjarme.
 Ibsen hoped to become a physician, but failed university entrance examinations.

 Cataline sold only a few copies but The Burial Mound was performed three times in 1850.
 The first performance of Cataline did not take place until 1881.
 After successfully performing a poem glorifying Norway's past, Ibsen was appointed in 1851 by Ole Bull as "stage poet" of Den Nationale Scene, a small theater in Bergen.
 During this period Ibsen staged more than 150 plays, becoming thoroughly acquainted with the techniques of professional theatrical performances.
 In addition to his managerial work he also wrote four plays based on Norwegian folklore and history, notably Lady Inger of Ostrat (1855), dealing with the liberation of medieval Norway.
 In 1852 his theater sent him on a study tour to Denmark and Germany.